DogeisCut/dogeiscut-godot-addons/README.md

 - **Cutscena**
   - A very basic global cutscene system for my games.
 Provides a `Cutscene` class for storing cutscenes, a `CutsceneEvent` for storing actions and events within those cutscenes, a `CutsceneInstance` for managing running instances of cutscenes, and makes a `CutsceneManager` autoload for starting and stopping playback of cutscenes.
 - **Scratch .sb3 Importer**
   - Adds an importer for the `.sb3` file type used by Scratch projects.
-While it doesn't transpile code yet, it can import project sprites, sounds, and cosutmes as a scene!
+While it doesn't transpile code yet, it can import project sprites, sounds, and costumes as a scene!
 Useful for porting Scratch projects to Godot.